|Rio Sink Tip Kit|

 Polyleaders have become incredibly useful to steelhead anglers.
 For swinging flies across current lines, for both single hand casters and spey casters, polyleaders really aid the cast as well as the presentation.
 They help overhead casters shoot more line and cut the wind but they also roll cast quite well.
 And for those needing to add some depth to the drift, sinking polys can get you there without adding disjointed gobs of weight.

-Ok, for those spey anglers casting Scandi style lines, these poly/versileaders are a necessity.
+For those spey anglers casting Scandi style lines, these poly/versileaders are a necessity.
 Scandi lines are relatively short spey lines that are meant for swinging flies on or close to the surface of the water.
-The Airflo Scandi Compact, Rio Steelhead Scandi and Rio AFS lines are examples of these.
+The Airflo Scandi Compact, Rio Scandi Heads and Rio Scandi Short VersiTip lines are examples of these.
 For their length, they have a pretty long front taper (for softer presentations) which tends to inhibit a strong energy transfer to a light traditional leader.
 More mass is needed at the leader end to keep the momentum going and enhance a straight lay down on the river.
 When talking about the spey cast, these leaders also provide more stick to the anchor during the stroke, so that tension is better stored and utilized by the fly rod.
 Traditional mono is much lighter and has a smaller surface area which means that people often “pull their anchors” during the cast.
-Essentially, they provide more stick, which water loaded casts definitely need.
+Essentially, polyleaders provide more stick, which water loaded casts such as roll and spey cast definitely need.
 Casting Scandi heads can be troublesome for people if they have been spending time casting Mid – Long Belly Lines (55 – 70+ feet) because they have gotten used to large, broad strokes.
 If they maintain this stroke with shorter Scandi lines then they will usually “pull their anchor”.
 Also, people who shift over from Skagit Heads to Scandi lines can suffer a similar fate.
 Heavy tips used with Skagit lines provide far more stick and people get used to this.
 So adding a polyleader to the end of your Scandi head will help to broaden your anchor and keep tension stored on the forward stroke.
 For rods ranging in size from 12-13 ½ feet think about a 10 foot poly/versileader.
 10 – 11 ½ foot rods – a five foot poly/versileader.
 And for rods 13 ½ feet and above, go with a fifteen footer.
 However, take this sizing with a grain of salt because everyone’s stroke is different.
 If you are having trouble holding your anchor, then go longer.
 If your anchor is too long (not picking up enough line on the cast) go with a shorter poly/versileader.

 *The new Airflo Rage Compact that combines the softer presentation of a scandi line with the powerful puch of a skagit line, also casts best with poly/versileaders.
 Add a 10 foot in any density and hold on!